Skip to main content

 Woodlands Center For Special Surgery

 Damaged ligaments can cause a great deal of pain and decrease your physical well-being.
-Thankfully, skilled surgeon Dr. Mark Ciaglia, DO, and orthopaedic and sports medicine surgeon Dr. William J. Jordan, MD, at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, can help restore your physical well-being by repairing your damaged ligament.
+Thankfully, skilled surgeon Dr. Mark Ciaglia, DO, Dr. William J. Jordan, MD, Dr. Hemali Patel, DPM, and the team at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, can help restore your physical well-being by repairing your damaged ligament.
 To learn more, call the office or book your appointment online today.

 Ligament Repair Q & A